 2. Double stripes and a hint of gold on top

-‘Valances add a sense of height and can balance particularly tall windows.
+‘Valances add a sense of height and can balance particularly tall windows and long living room drape ideas.
 Equally, they are a neat way to hide the tracks on which curtains are hung as well as any blinds set behind.

 The proportion of a valance is key, you do not want them so narrow that they look mean, neither too wide that they look heavy or block too much light.
 Shaped valances and fringe trims are the real icing on the cake!’